aplosdev/aplos/README.md

 You can check the next steps by looking at the [Guide](https://aplos.gxbs.me/guide/) I made.

+## Release Cycle

+Now that Aplós is an NPM Packge, a release cycle is required.
+There is a new version every 2 weeks for regular small updates, and for more critical updates every time there is a need.

 ## Thanks ❤ & Credits️:

 - [Duckquill](https://daudix.codeberg.page/duckquill), from where I got inspired to create this project (and many ideas are from there)